anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### Problem Statement 1

-**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato delivery-app users want their food to arrive within the promised time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute promises as a tracked, recurring pattern, not a one-off.
+**When ordering dinner between 7-9 PM in cities like Bangalore, Zomato delivery-app users want their food to arrive within the promised time, but actual delivery runs 15+ minutes late for 117 of 176 orders placed in that window** — evidenced by QuickBites order data ( 15+ minutes late for 117 of 176 orders ) AND 2/6 interviews (Rohan, Vikram) independently describing 60-75 minute peak-hour deliveries against 30-35 minute ( tracked by them ).
+This is also a recurring pattern.

 ### Problem Statement 2

-**When a first delivery order goes wrong (late, cold, or mishandled), new customers want a reasonable shot at trusting the platform, but they receive only a token ₹50 credit (not a refund) and no follow-up outreach** — evidenced by QuickBites data showing that out of 50 signed-up customers, 4 never placed a single order before churning, and of the 4 customers who placed exactly one order, 2 never came back, AND 2/6 interviews (Anjali directly, Vikram via his cousin) describing one bad first delivery as the sole reason they permanently uninstalled.
+**When a first delivery order goes wrong (late or cold ), new customers want a reasonable shot at trusting the platform, but they receive only a token ₹50 credit (not a refund) and no follow-up outreach** — evidenced by QuickBites data showing that out of 50 signed-up customers, 4 never placed a single order before churning, and of the 4 customers who placed exactly one order, 2 never came back, AND 2/6 interviews (Anjali directly, Vikram via his cousin) describing one bad first delivery as the sole reason they permanently uninstalled.

 ### Problem Statement 3